Electronic music: Samplers

 Before computer memory-based samplers, musicians used tape replay keyboards, which store recordings on analog tape.
 When a key is pressed the tape head contacts the moving tape and plays a sound.
 The Mellotron was the most notable model, used by many groups in the late 1960s and the 1970s, but such systems were expensive and heavy due to the multiple tape mechanisms involved, and the range of the instrument was limited to three octaves at the most.
 To change sounds a new set of tapes had to be installed in the instrument.
 The emergence of the digital sampler made sampling far more practical.

 The earliest digital sampling was done on the EMS Musys system, developed by Peter Grogono (software), David Cockerell (hardware and interfacing), and Peter Zinovieff (system design and operation) at their London (Putney) Studio c.
 1969.

 The first commercially available sampling synthesizer was the Computer Music Melodian by Harry Mendell (1976).

 First released in 1977–1978, the Synclavier I using FM synthesis, re-licensed from Yamaha, and sold mostly to universities, proved to be highly influential among both electronic music composers and music producers, including Mike Thorne, an early adopter from the commercial world, due to its versatility, its cutting-edge technology, and distinctive sounds.

 The first polyphonic digital sampling synthesizer was the Australian-produced Fairlight CMI, first available in 1979.
-These early sampling synthesizers used wavetable sample-based synthesis.
+These early sampling synthesizers used wavetable synthesis.